So, what’s life going to be like without sports? How can TSN and Sportnet fill all that air time with the playground shut down due to coronavirus?

 You know who’s delighted that the Unholy Trinity snubbed Harris?
 Football reporters across the land.
 Had Harris made it through the initial stage of the voting process, he’d have fallen into their laps, and I’m not sure many of them would have had the stomach for it.
 The dean of football scribes, Terry Jones of Postmedia E-Town, probably put it best with this tweet: “Whoa.
 There you have it.
 Winnipeg media saves national voters a headache by not nominating Andrew Harris for CFL Awards after his failed drug test.”

 Gotta agree with Ol’ Lefty, Troy Westwood of TSN 1290, when he and others suggest Harris’ suspension should have rendered him ineligible for any individual trinket.
 “The CFL shouldn’t leave it in the hands of the media to decide if someone qualifies for the player awards,” Westwood tweeted.
-“The league would do itself a favour to attach to a positive PED test that you no longer qualify for the CFL player awards.
+“The league would do itself a favor to attach to a positive PED test that you no longer qualify for the CFL player awards.
 End the debate and project best to the public.”
 Your move, commish Randy Ambrosie.

 So here are my two takeaways from this year’s World Series: 1) There’s no crying in baseball and, even if there was, I can’t imagine anyone outside of Houston is weeping over the Astros Game 7 loss.
 The Astros, from the head down, are cads.
 2) Will the champion Washington Nationals go to Washington to visit the Trumps at the White House?